-If pursuing this profession is something you are truly interested in doing, please contact Dr. Wendy Nickerson for a free phone interview at 1-888-339-8443.
+If pursuing this profession is something you are truly interested in doing, please contact Dr. Wendy Nickerson to discuss the next steps on your journey at 1-480-684-4476.

 MIGHT BE A GOOD CANDIDATE

 Your responses to this survey indicate that at this time you might be a good candidate for becoming an Integrative / Holistic Mental Health Coach.
 The reason for further consideration is that your responses on the survey suggest that some qualities come more naturally to you than others, and some of the necessary core traits and skills would require further development in order for success in this career.